-P28) ICL, Imperial College of Science, Technology and Medicine, United Kingdom (SP8 until the end of SGA1; SP5)
+P28) ICL, Imperial College of Science, Technology and Medicine, United Kingdom (SP8, SP10)

 ICL was founded in 1907, and is today considered one of the world's leading universities.
 It was placed 5th in the world in the 2013/14 QS world rankings, and 10th in the world in the Times Higher Education world rankings.